 Most children did not eat takeaways three or more times a week.
 Fewer than one in ten children ate takeaways three or more times a week, which is considered ‘high consumption’ (Table 16).
 However, the prevalence of ‘high consumption’ was higher than the national average for some populations.

 The prevalence of high consumption was higher among Pacific children (18.6 percent) and tamariki Māori (11.0 percent).
-In contrast, 5.8 percent of Asian children and 3.8 percent of European/other children had a high consumption of takeaways.).
+In contrast, 5.8 percent of Asian children and 3.8 percent of European/other children had a high consumption of takeaways.

 Children living in the most deprived quintile (13.6 percent) were more likely to eat takeaways three or more times a week than children living in the least deprived quintile (2.8 percent).